danielyou0230/danielyou0230.github.io/_posts/2015-02-25-closed-form-image-matting.md

 date: 2015-02-25
 comments: True
 categories: "vision"
+description: "This article is a summary for PAMI 2013 paper - A closed-form solution to natural image matting."
 ---

 This article is a summary for PAMI 2013 paper - A closed-form solution to natural image matting.